csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **from** _instructor_);

-The **delete** statement first tests each tuple in the relation _instructor_ to check whether the salary is less than the average salary of instructors in the univer- sity.
+The **delete** statement first tests each tuple in the relation _instructor_ to check whether the salary is less than the average salary of instructors in the university.
 Then, all tuples that fail the test—that is, represent an instructor with a lower-than-average salary—are deleted.
-Performing all the tests before perform- ing any deletion is important—if some tuples are deleted before other tuples
+Performing all the tests before performing any deletion is important—if some tuples are deleted before other tuples

 **100 Chapter 3 Introduction to SQL**